by Derek Redmond

 Also in the background is a display of Simca vehicles, which were assembled in the same plant.

-On the wall to the right in the picture above, are mounted a series of photographs including this one, showing thirteen CJ-3Bs lined up outside the Rotterdam plant, painted black with red wheels for the Hague Police.
+On the wall to the right in the picture above, is mounted a series of photographs including this one, showing thirteen CJ-3Bs lined up outside the Rotterdam plant, painted black with red wheels for the Hague Police.
 This image is from late 1954, so that would place the above photo slightly later.

 Because of their paint scheme, I couldn't resist colorizing another photo of this lineup, for Police Jeeps of The Hague on CJ3B.info.